jAAAck111/ditherboy-palettes/README.md

+Loading these palettes into a dithered image requires Dither Boy: https://studioaaa.com/ditherboy/

 # Hello Dither Boy Enjoyer

 You have found my archive of Dither Boy palettes, if you would like to format your own palettes manually, here is how you can do that: